The course will be live and interactive.

 Participants are expected to have a working knowledge of COMSOL Multiphysics before attending.

-This course is intended for people who seek to analyze computational models with non-linear solutions and/or large numbers of degrees of freedom using COMSOL Multiphysics.
+This course is intended for people who seek to analyze acoustic problems using COMSOL Multiphysics.
 It is expected that attendees will have an existing knowledge of the structure of COMSOL Multiphysics and will possess a relevant engineering, physics, mathematics or science background.

 To register, click on the orange ‘Register Now’ button.
 For questions e-mail or call Lynne Smith at 614 861 7015 x10.
 Early registration is encouraged as the number of participants is limited.
 Upon registration you will receive an e-mail confirmation of your reservation and additional information from AltaSim.

-Instruction for the Solver Settings for COMSOL Multiphysics course will be performed by experienced engineers who use COMSOL Multiphysics on a daily basis to solve a wide range of complex multiphysics problems.
+Instruction will be performed by experienced engineers who use COMSOL Multiphysics on a daily basis to solve a wide range of complex multiphysics problems.
 Among the instructors will be:

 Payment should be provided in advance and can be made by Visa, MasterCard, PayPal, company purchase order or check.
 For security purposes we do not accept credit card information by e-mail, but we have an electronic payment system for your convenience.